Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 The command will output a JSON object that contains details and credentials of created App Registrations and associated Service Principals.
 Those should be used as an input for the next step.
-To do that, please create a `appsettings.json` file in the same directory as `Microsoft.Azure.IIoT.Deployment` application and use the JSON object as value of `ApplicationRegistration` key as shown bellow.
+To do that, please create a `appsettings.json` file in the same directory as the `Microsoft.Azure.IIoT.Deployment` application and use the JSON object as value of the `ApplicationRegistration` key as shown bellow.

 ```json
 {